Create an API Key

 type of entity, and

 salience (a [0,1] range indicating how important the entity is to the text as a whole).
 In addition to English, the Natural Language API also supports the languages listed in the Language Support reference.

-Looking at this image it's relatively easy for us to pick out the important entities, but if we had a library of thousands of images this would be much more difficult.
+Looking at this image it's relatively easy to pick out the important entities, but if you had a library of thousands of images this would be much more difficult.
 OCR, translation, and natural language processing can help to extract meaning from large datasets of images.

 You've learned how to combine 3 different machine learning APIs: the Vision API's OCR method extracted text from an image, then the Translation API translated that text to English and the Natural Language API to found entities in that text.